 Professional practice: Leadership framework and rubric (40% principals, 50% assistant principals and principal residents)

 The four Core Values of the school leadership framework and rubric for principals and the school leadership framework and rubric for assistant principals and principal residents capture essential functions of school leaders, so conferences and evaluation based on the framework can provide clear feedback to help school leaders enhance their practice.
 City Schools’ leadership framework was developed in collaboration with school leaders and their supervisors, and aligns with the Professional Standards for Educational Leaders (PSELs).

 The 360 Feedback Survey is a research-based evaluation tool (the VAL-ED survey) that measures the effectiveness of school leaders by providing a detailed assessment of their performance as perceived by principal supervisors, instructional staff, and the principal’s self-reflection.
 Staff responses are formally included in the principal’s annual evaluation.

 Student growth: Student learning objectives (35%)

 SLOs are specific, measurable academic goals for a particular group of students anchored in available student data.
-Principal SLOs enable a stronger connection between individual and collective improvement practices of school leaders and teachers as they work together to develop goals and strategies that bring school improvement to scale.
+School leader SLOs enable a stronger connection between individual and collective improvement practices of school leaders and teachers as they work together to develop goals and strategies that bring school improvement to scale.

-For more information and resources on the principal SLO, visit the district’s Blackboard site and click the Principal SLO icon.
+For more information and resources on the school leader SLO, visit the district’s Blackboard site and click the the appropriate School Leader SLO icon.

 Student growth: School performance measure (15%)

-The final rating affects principals’ advancement along their career pathway and their salary.
+The final rating affects school leader’s advancement along their career pathway and their salary.

-PSASA members who have not been assigned as principals, interim principals, or managing assistant principals are evaluated using the assistant principal or non-school based PSASA forms.
-Please note the following dates, tasks, and resources.
+PSASA members who are assigned to district office organizations are evaluated using the non-school based PSASA forms.
+Please note the following dates, tasks, and resources: